rust-lang/unsafe-code-guidelines/active_discussion/validity.md

-This discussion is meant to focus on the question: Which invariants derived from types are there that the compiler expects to be *always* maintained, and (equivalently) that unsafe code must *always* uphold.
-This is what is called "validity invariant" in
-[Ralf's blog post](https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html),
-but we might also decide to change that name.
+This discussion is meant to focus on the question: Which invariants derived from types are there that the compiler expects to be *always* maintained, and (equivalently) that unsafe code must *always* uphold (or else cause undefined behavior)?
+This is what is called "validity invariant" in [Ralf's blog post](https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html), but we might also decide to change that name.